Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Geoneutrino signal and backgrounds

 \subsection{Neutrino oscillation}

-Because of the mixing of neutrinos, the neutrinos change their flavor as they travel in a vacuum or matter.
+Because of neutrino mixing, neutrinos change flavor as they travel in a vacuum or matter.
 The survival probability of an electron antineutrino with energy $E$ traveling a distance $L$ in a vacuum can be written as:

-where $U$ is the Pontecorvo-Maki-Nakagawa-Sakata matrix (PMNS matrix).
+where $U$ is the Pontecorvo--Maki--Nakagawa--Sakata (PMNS) matrix~\cite{Gribov_1969,Pontecorvo_1971}.
 The survival probability of electron neutrinos is